 - Joseph B. Gurba, the first full-time permanent employee on the rat control program, developed, co-ordinated and supervised the program from 1953 to 1982.

 John Bourne managed the Rat Control Program from 1971 until 2006 making many improvements.
-Phil Merrill took over the managing the program in 2010 and continues to promote and improve the program with his passion and knowledge for pest control.
+Phil Merrill took over the managing the program in 2010 and promoted and improved the program with his passion and knowledge for pest control until his retirement in 2020.

-Today, both Phil and Perry Abramenko are the Government of Alberta's Rat and Pest Specialists overseeing the Rat Control Program.
+Today, Karen Wickerson and Perry Abramenko are the Government of Alberta's Rat and Pest Specialists overseeing the Rat Control Program.

 This history of rat control was first published in the Proceedings of the Eleventh Vertebrate Pest Conference, 1984.
 Michael J. Dorrance.
-It has been updated in June of 2017.
+It was updated in June 2020.

 For more information, contact